 One of the biggest issues for digital marketers is the lack of understanding from prospective clients of what it actually takes to rank at the top of Google and why.
-Often this lack of understanding isn’t just coming from the client but from the agency or consultant as well.
-Businesses who have little knowledge of SEO but want to increase traffic to their website and in turn improve sales are being bombarded by conflicting information from all sides.
+Often this lack of understanding isn’t just coming from the client but from the agency or consultant.
+Businesses who have little knowledge of SEO but want to increase traffic to their website and improve sales are bombarded by conflicting information.

-This results in them believing that they need to be ranking number 1 in Google at all costs and often with little regard for the keywords they should be ranking for.
-This can leave their website ranking number 1 in Google for a bunch of irrelevant keywords which might give their traffic a boost but doesn’t have an impact on sales or their overall goals.
-So what exactly does it take to rank top of Google?
+This results in them believing that they need to be ranking number 1 in Google at all costs.
+They have little regard for the keywords they should be ranking for.
+This can leave their website ranking number 1 in Google for a bunch of irrelevant keywords.
+It might give their traffic a boost but doesn’t have an impact on sales or their goals.

 Be The Best Search Result For The Query

 Sometimes we need to take a step back and think about what exactly the purpose of Google is.
 They will tell you that it’s to provide searchers with the best and most relevant result for their query.
-So, if your website doesn’t provide the user with the best information, solution or most relevant products then how can you expect it to rank above those whose websites do all of this better than you?
+So, if your website doesn’t provide the user with the best information, solution or most relevant products.
+How can you expect it to rank above those whose websites do all of this better than you?

-You can’t buy your way to the top of Google.
-If your website isn’t the best possible result for the keywords you are targeting then all of the link building, analysis and optimisation in the world isn’t going to get it there.
-A good SEO agency should recognise this and make sure that improving the content and relevancy of the website is the number one priority above all else.
+If your website isn’t the best possible result for the keywords you are targeting.
+Then all of the link building, analysis and optimisation in the world isn’t going to get it there.
+A good SEO agency should recognise this.
+Make sure that improving the content and relevancy of the website is the number one priority.

-SEO is still a young industry and there is still a lot of confusion around what it actually is and what clients should realistically expect from an SEO campaign.
-There are too many small to medium businesses with poor websites wanting to pay an agency a couple of hundred pounds a month to “get them top of Google” without being willing to do the work required at their end.
-That means improving their content, creating an active and informative blog, improving their social media activities and generally doing everything they can to achieve the goal of being the best possible result for searches related to their products or services.
+SEO is still a young industry.
+There is still a lot of confusion around what it actually is and what clients should expect from an SEO campaign.
+There are too many small to medium businesses with poor websites wanting to pay an agency a couple of hundred pounds a month to “get them top of Google” without doing the work required at their end.
+That means improving their content, creating an active and informative blog, improving their social media activities and doing everything they can to achieve the goal of being the best possible result for searches related to their products or services.

 If only both clients and agencies were clear from the very beginning that this is your goal.
-Not x amount of links per month, not ranking on page 1 for x amount of keywords, but actually committing to being the best possible website for your customer to land on.
-That would cut out a lot of the confusion around the practice of SEO and make setting expectations a lot clearer for both sides of the table.
+Not x amount of links per month, not ranking on page 1 for x amount of keywords.
+But actually committing to being the best possible website for your customer to land on.
+That would cut out a lot of the confusion around the practice of SEO and make setting expectations a lot clearer.

 Focus On Your Customers First, Google Second

 For a business new to SEO getting advice and quotes from a range of experts it can be easy to assume that we’re all at the mercy of Google and that your website must please them in order to succeed.
-That’s true to a certain extent, but once again it pays to think about what it is Google is actually trying to achieve with their search engine.
+That’s true to a certain extent.
+But once again it pays to think about what Google is actually trying to achieve with their search engine.

 They want their users (anyone who makes a search) to be happy and trust that they are the best search engine that provides the optimal results for their query.
-So, if you think about it, the user is king and we should be aiming to please them, not Google.
-The irony is, by focusing on providing users with the very best search result possible and making your website as friendly and helpful towards them as you can, you will please Google as a result.
-This means you will be rewarded with better rankings and be more likely to feature in rich snippets and answer boxes.
+The user is king and we should be aiming to please them, not Google.
+The irony is, by focusing on providing users with the very best search result possible, making your website as friendly and helpful towards them as you can, you will please Google as a result.
+This means you will be rewarded with better rankings and more likely to feature in rich snippets and answer boxes.

 You’re Thinking About Keywords Wrong